TIIF-Bench: How Does Your T2I Model Follow Your Instructions?: Additional Visualizations

 \subsection{Additional Examples of Style Control}

-Style control, as a key dimension for evaluating T2I models' ability to manage global image quality, content understanding, and aesthetic coherence, has been largely overlooked in previous T2I benchmarks. \textsc{TIIF Bench} introduces this dimension explicitly.
-Fig.~\ref{fig: examples-style-control} shows some illustrative examples.
+Style control is introduced in \textsc{TIIF-Bench} as a dedicated evaluation dimension for measuring whether a T2I model can follow high-level artistic directives while preserving semantic consistency with the input prompt.
+Unlike conventional compositional prompts that mainly test local object attributes or relations, style-control prompts require the model to coordinate multiple global factors simultaneously, including rendering style, color palette, texture, composition, and overall aesthetic coherence.
+This makes style control a substantially different challenge from standard instruction following and an important capability in practical creative applications.

+To support reliable evaluation on this dimension, each style-control prompt in \textsc{TIIF-Bench} is paired with a set of reference images covering several common aspect ratios, including 16:9, 5:4, 1:1, 4:5, and 9:16.
+During evaluation, the generated image is compared with the reference image of the closest aspect ratio, which reduces incidental mismatches caused by layout differences and makes the score more reflective of actual stylistic fidelity.
+Following the protocol used in the main paper, the final style-control score is computed as the arithmetic mean of three similarity measures: CSD\cite{somepalli2024measuringstylesimilaritydiffusion}, DINOv3\cite{dinov3}, and SigLIP2\cite{tschannen2025siglip2multilingualvisionlanguage}.
+This reference-based design allows the benchmark to assess whether a model captures the intended global style in a visually coherent manner, rather than merely responding to a few isolated style keywords.

+Figure~\ref{fig: examples-style-control} presents representative examples from this dimension.
+Several characteristic patterns can be observed.
+First, strong models are often able to reproduce the target visual identity at the global level, including the intended artistic medium, dominant color distribution, scene atmosphere, and rendering texture.
+Second, weaker models frequently exhibit only partial style adherence: although they may preserve the coarse semantic content of the prompt, the generated image can still deviate substantially from the desired visual language, compositional mood, or fine-grained stylistic details.
+Third, style control is notably sensitive to prompt formulation.
+As discussed in the main paper, some models benefit from longer prompts that provide richer stylistic descriptions, whereas others perform better when style cues are expressed in short, label-like forms.
+The examples in Fig.~\ref{fig: examples-style-control} qualitatively illustrate these differences and complement the quantitative results reported in the main paper.

+Overall, this dimension highlights that high-quality T2I generation should not be evaluated solely through object correctness or local image-text alignment.
+A strong model must also preserve the global stylistic intent of the prompt in a coherent and controllable manner, which is precisely the ability that the style-control dimension of \textsc{TIIF-Bench} is designed to probe.

-\subsection{Additional Examples of text rendering}
+\subsection{Additional Examples of Text Rendering}

-\textsc{TIIF Bench} introduces text rendering as a novel evaluation dimension to assess a model’s ability to generate complex, non-natural textures such as embedded text.
+\textsc{TIIF-Bench} introduces text rendering as a novel evaluation dimension to assess a model’s ability to generate complex, non-natural textures such as embedded text.
 We adopt two metrics for this task: OCR Recall and the proposed GNED.
-Visualizations of both metrics are shown in Fig.\ref{fig:recall-and-gned}.
-Additionally, Fig.\ref{fig: examples-text} presents qualitative examples of how different T2I models perform on this dimension.
+The main paper visualizes both metrics.
+In addition, Fig.\ref{fig: examples-text} presents qualitative examples on how different T2I models perform on this dimension.